SumoLogic/sumologic-documentation/docs/integrations/security-threat-detection/palo-alto-networks-6.md

 This page provides instructions on how to collect logs for the Palo Alto Networks 6 App, as well as log and query samples.

-### Log Types
-2

-Parsing for PAN 6 in this App is based on the PAN-OS Syslog integration, which is described in this document: [PAN-OS Syslog Integration](https://live.paloaltonetworks.com/t5/forums/searchpage/tab/message?q=PAN-OS+Syslog+integration&filter=labels&search_type=thread).

 ### Prerequisites
-3

 * Configure Syslog Monitoring for your Palo Alto Networks device, as described in [Configure Syslog Monitoring](https://www.paloaltonetworks.com/documentation/80/pan-os/pan-os/monitoring/use-syslog-for-monitoring/configure-syslog-monitoring) in Palo Alto Networks help.
 * This app supports Palo Alto Networks v6.

 ### Configure a Collector
-4

 Configure an [Installed Collector](https://help.sumologic.com/03Send-Data/Installed-Collectors/01About-Installed-Collectors) or a Hosted source for Syslog-ng or Rsyslog.

 ### Configure a Source
-5

 For Syslog, configure the Source fields: